 Filter to display only certain types of data or data that meets conditions you set.
 (You can apply dynamic filters to the chart at any time.)

-Save the chart as Personal (only you can view it) or Common (others can view it).
+If you have permissions to create Shared reports, you can make the report Shared (others can view it).
 Optionally, you can also assign the report to a group.

 Examples